This blog may contain affiliate links. Read our disclosure policy for more info.

 Once we explored Grassi Lakes we decided to hike on further.
 As we did, the trail began to climb again as we hiked through the gorge and past huge rock faces that are very popular with rock climbers.

 After around 10 minutes we reached the viewpoint over Grassi Lakes.
 This area was really steep and slippery so be careful (especially if you’re traveling with children.)
-From the viewpoint, we got an uninterrupted view of Grassi Lakes.
-I’d say it’s worth the extra climb to enjoy the view!
+From the viewpoint we got an uninterrupted view of Grassi Lakes.
+Here is one of the best photography spots in the Canadian Rockies – it’s well worth the climb if you ask me!

 Afterward, we headed down the trail.
 Deciding to take the easy trail down, it only took 25 minutes to reach the bottom parking lot again.